freealise/freealise/audionoise/readme.md

 relates to LF events and is meant to market Linux

-Learn to play guitar easily and in any place
+Learn to play guitar easily and without distraction

 to detect notes for readability and visual feedback
 display piano keys, fingering, notes and chord name